Reddit's Appetite: Predicting User Engagement with Nutritional Content: Conclusion

-\xhdr{Future Work} Future work could incorporate features like image aesthetics, given the visual-centric nature of Reddit.
-In addition to further explaining engagement patterns, visual features could be used to improve the accuracy of nutritional estimation.
-Moreover, extending our analysis to other social media platforms can provide a comparison of engagement patterns across diverse communities.
-Finally, while our study analyzes correlation between nutritional density and engagement, future studies could also explore causal relationships, potentially using experimental and quasi-experimental designs.
+\textbf{Future Work.} In future work we can further improve the calorie estimation method by accounting for the visual features.
+Also, extending our analysis to other social media platforms can provide a comparison of engagement patterns across diverse communities.
+Finally, while our study analyzes the correlation between nutritional content and engagement, future studies could also explore causal relationships, potentially using experimental and quasi-experimental designs.